-For many men a diagnosis of prostate cancer can be frightening not only because of the threat to their lives, but because of the threat to their sexuality.
-In fact, the possible consequences of treatment which include bladder control problems and erectile dysfunction (ED) or impotence can be a great concern for some men.
+For many men, a diagnosis of prostate cancer can be frightening not only because of the threat to their lives but because of the threat to their sexuality.
+The possible consequences of treatment which include bladder control problems and erectile dysfunction (ED) or impotence can be a great concern for some men.

 Prostate cancer is cancer of the prostate gland.
 This is the small, walnut-shaped gland that surrounds the bottom portion (“neck”) of a male’s bladder and about the first inch of the urinary tube (urethra), the channel that drains fluid from the bladder.
 It’s located behind the pubic bone and in front of the rectum.
 The prostate’s primary function is to produce seminal fluid, the fluid that nourishes and transports sperm.